ZHIYAO1219/ORA_KG/README.md

 -   In the subsequent examples, the three weights are configured to be 1/3 each.

 **Weighted-Sum Method**

+Its goal is to minimize the weighted sum of all objectives.
     $$w^{tfidf} \frac{obj^{tfidf}}{obj^{tfidf, max}} + w^{wordnum} \frac{obj^{wordnum}}{obj^{wordnum, max}} + w^{sim} \frac{obj^{sim}}{obj^{sim, max}}$$

 **Lp-Metric Method**

+It aims to reduce the digression between objective functions and their ideal solution.
     $$w^{tfidf} \frac{obj^{tfidf}-obj^{tfidf, max}}{obj^{tfidf, max}} + w^{wordnum} \frac{obj^{wordnum}-obj^{wordnum, max}}{obj^{wordnum, max}} + w^{sim} \frac{obj^{sim}-obj^{sim, max}}{obj^{sim, max}}$$

 Note that in this case, we normalize the three objectives, making the Weighted-Sum Method and Lp-Metric Method essentially equivalent.